merdoyovski/awesome-database/README.md

 ## NoSQL

-- [Aerospike](https://github.com/aerospike/aerospike-server) - Aerospike Database Server – flash-optimized, in-memory, nosql database
+- [Aerospike](https://github.com/aerospike/aerospike-server) - Aerospike Database Server – flash-optimized, in-memory, nosql database.
 - [MongoDB](https://github.com/mongodb/mongo) - A source-available NoSQL database program that uses a document-oriented database model.
 It supports a variety of data forms including text, images, and complex objects.
 Known for its scalability and flexibility.
-- [InfluxDB](https://github.com/influxdb/influxdb) - Scalable datastore for metrics, events, and real-time analytics
+- [InfluxDB](https://github.com/influxdb/influxdb) - Scalable datastore for metrics, events, and real-time analytics.
 - [LedisDB](https://github.com/siddontang/ledisdb) - Ledisdb is a high performance NoSQL like Redis based on LevelDB.
 - [Tiedot](https://github.com/HouzuoGuo/tiedot) - A NoSQL database powered by Golang.
 It has a JSON API and supports basic CRUD operations and in-place updates.
 Designed for simplicity and performance.
 - [Elasticsearch](https://github.com/elasticsearch/elasticsearch) - Open Source, Distributed, RESTful Search Engine.